tannerhodges/twitter-print-styles/README.md

 ## Features

-- Better default print styles (hide extra links, show full images, etc.)
+- Better default print styles (hide extra links, promoted tweets, show full images, etc.)
 - Link the first tweet’s timestamp to the current URL (so you don’t lose it in the PDF)
 - Click icon to load entire thread, more replies, and print